gu-fan/riv.vim/README.rst

 I revert to 0.77.

-There are other features should be done in this version.
+There are other features should be done in this version 0.79.

 But I don't have enough time currently.

 But You can give me advice here too.

+And any advice for 0.8 is welcome.

 ----